mr4tt/zotbot/README.md

 - [How to make a Baby Seal - BEGINNER FRIENDLY - ALMOST NO SEW](https://www.youtube.com/watch?v=hlPHXrA2Qqg)

 # papers
+- [The possibility of making $\$138,000$ from shredded banknote pieces using computer vision](http://arxiv.org/abs/2401.06133) - Every country must dispose of old banknotes.
+At the Hong Kong Monetary Authority visitor center, visitors can buy a paperweight souvenir full of shredded banknotes.
+Even though the shredded banknotes are small, by using computer vision, it is possible to reconstruct the whole banknote like a jigsaw puzzle.
+Each paperweight souvenir costs $\$100$ HKD...

 - [Tangible bits: towards seamless interfaces between people, bits and atoms](https://dl.acm.org/doi/10.1145/258549.258715)

 - [BeyondCorp: A New Approach to Enterprise Security](https://research.google/pubs/pub43231/)